Information on Minimum Medical Loss Ratio (MLR) Rebates for plans from Aetna or Coventry Health Care (an Aetna company)

 All policyholders and subscribers will receive a notice of rebate required by the federal government on or before August 1 if the policyholder or subscriber is due a rebate.
 These notices have details about the rebate.
 In the individual plan market, rebate checks are mailed to the individual policyholder.
 In the group markets, in most instances, we are required to issue the rebate check to the employer/policyholder.

 The federal government set guidelines that group employers/policyholders are required to follow when using rebate dollars.
 We’ve provided an overview of these guidelines for employers.

 A few important notes: Only insured medical plans are eligible for rebates.
-Many large employers fund their own health plans, and Aetna just administers the plans for them.
+Many large employers fund their own health plans, and our company just administers the plans for them.
 These are called self-funded plans.
 They’re not eligible for rebates under the ACA rules.